alekdavis/PlexBackup/GETTING STARTED.md

 .\PlexBackup.ps1
 ```

+If PowerShell does not allow you to launch scripts, [adjust the execution policy settings](README.md#script-execution) (you may also need to make a non-destructive change to the script to fool Windows into thinking that it is a local script, and not a script downloaded from the Internet).

-Monitor the output.
+Once the script runs, monitor the output.
 If any errors occur, try to understand the error message and correct the problem.
 If you get stuck, submit an [issue](../../issues).

 ## Advanced setup